Broker Licenses Explained - Our Categories

 - Does the broker have a verifiable physical address on their website?

 - Is the broker located at a reputable location?

-For example, it is not the same for a broker to be under a low reputation EU country versus a Caribbean island with two palm trees with Timon and Pumba singing Hakuna Matata.
+For example, it is not the same for a broker to be under a low reputation country versus a Caribbean island with two palm trees with Timon and Pumba singing Hakuna Matata.
 Clearly, option 2 will clearly present a higher degree of risk versus option one.